Pentax K-1 vs Sony RX10 III

-The RX10 III is a recent model that features in the current product line-up of Sony.
-In contrast, the K-1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II.
+Both the K-1 and the RX10 III have been discontinued, but can regularly be found used on ebay.
+The K-1 was replaced by the Pentax K-1 II, while the RX10 III was followed by the Sony RX10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Pentax K-1 or the Sony RX10 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (36.2 vs 20MP) with a 35% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - Better image quality: Scores substantially higher (26 points) in the DXO overall assessment.